-- 1. Instrument the first bit range or bit as described in one of the two previous sections. - 2.
-Re-position the cursor over the bus, click the right mouse button, and again select Add partial instrumentation to redisplay the Add partial bus dialog box.
+- 1. Instrument the first bit range or bit as described in one of the two previous sections. - Re-position the cursor over the bus, click the right mouse button, and again select Add partial instrumentation to redisplay the Partial Instrumentation dialog box.
 Note that the previously instrumented bit or bit range is now displayed.

-3. Specify the bit or bit range to be instrumented as previously described, select the type of instrumentation from the drop-down menu, and click OK.
+3. Specify the bit or bit range to be instrumented as previously described, select the type of instrumentation from the radio buttons, and click OK.
 If the type of instrumentation is different from the existing instrumentation, the letter "P" will be yellow to indicate a mixture of instrumentation types.